Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 6:05 - Add script to modify the data (to capitalize) 6:42 - Update API models to work with collections
 7:22 - prepSeed the Ban data
+8:19 - prepSeed the Ban data script to txt